 Watching the NFL and thinking "I'd love to do that"?
 Well now is your chance!
 The Craigavon Cowboys are recruiting players for the 2019 season.
 American Football is a unique sport in that no matter how tall or small you are, there is a position for everyone!
 The team is open to males and females aged over 18.
-The tryouts are scheduled for Sunday 25 November, Sunday 2 December and Sunday 9 December - sign up below to receive more information directly!
+The tryouts are scheduled for Sunday 25 November, Sunday 2 December and Sunday 9 December - sign up at this link.

 As the 2018 season approaches, with game 1 for the Cowboys tomorrow, we spoke with Club President Jo Buchanan to find out a bit about the behind the scenes work in the off season and his thoughts on the upcoming IAFL 1 season.